floe/cloudless-skies/README.md

 We invite participants to submit a position paper of up to 4 pages length in CHI extended abstract format (excluding references).
 Potential topics include, but are not limited to:

-(Lack of) incentives for using decentralized social systems, “tragedy of the commons” Utopian and dystopian design fiction on decentralized systems Content moderation in decentralized networks (both positive recommendations, and spam/abuse removal) Network protocols and software architectures for decentralization of mobile and IoT systems (peer-to-peer, blockchain, edge computing, ...)
+  * (Lack of) incentives for using decentralized social systems, “tragedy of the commons”
+  * Utopian and dystopian design fiction on decentralized systems
+  * Content moderation in decentralized networks (both positive recommendations, and spam/abuse removal)
+  * Network protocols and software architectures for decentralization of mobile and IoT systems (peer-to-peer, blockchain, edge computing, ...)
-User-centric analysis of decentralized architectures; improving the usability of decentralized systems Emerging topics, e.g. secure multiparty computation
+  * User-centric analysis of decentralized architectures; improving the usability of decentralized systems
+  * Emerging topics, e.g. secure multiparty computation

+## Submission

-Please submit your position paper by the 24th of July by emailing it to florian.echtler@uni-weimar.de or britta.schulte@uni-weimar.de.
+Please submit your position paper by the 24th of July by emailing it to [florian.echtler@uni-weimar.de](mailto:florian.echtler@uni-weimar.de) or [britta.schulte@uni-weimar.de](mailto:britta.schulte@uni-weimar.de).
 We aim to give feedback by the 14th of August.

 In preparation for the workshop we will share all accepted position papers online to give you time and opportunity to familiarise yourself with them in preparation for fruitful discussions in the day.
 We will further ask you to prepare a short presentation about yourself in advance.
 Accepted participants will have to register for the workshop and at least one day of the conference.
 We currently expect the workshop to physically take place in person in Oldenburg, but we are working on contingency plans together with the organisers should that change.